On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 - Decreased CTR for organic results.

-Therefore, you must now include CTR into your keyword research and decision making.
+Therefore, you must now include CTR in your keyword research and decision-making.

 To do this, most SEO tools include a traffic potential factor you can use.